-Owning a dog is both a great pleasure and great responsibility.
-Lithgow Council is keen to educate pet owners on their responsibilities, particularly when they visit public places.
+Lithgow Council is keen to remind pet owners of their responsibilities, particularly when they visit public places.

-Lithgow Mayor Maree Statham said today “Responsible dog owners need to ensure their dogs are restrained in public places including parks and public footpaths.
-They are also responsible for cleaning up after their dog.”
+Dog owners need to ensure their dogs are restrained in public places, including parks and public footpaths.
+They are also responsible for cleaning up after their dog.

-Dogs are required to be restrained in all public places with the exception of designated fenced areas at:
+Dogs are required to be restrained in all public places with the exception of prescribed off-leash areas at:

 - Endeavour Park, Lithgow